This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Getting The Seed Potatoes Ready For Planting

-Seed potatoes are just tubers that have been selected for seed the following year.
+Seed potatoes are just tubers selected for seed the following year.
 When purchasing seed potatoes, they will be certified disease-free.

 What to do When You Get Your Seed Potatoes

 Seed merchants usually send out the seed potatoes in early January.
-It is far too early to be planting them as winter still has its grasp on the country in a lot of places.
-Sow we need to be able to keep them in good condition until the time in which you can plant them.
+It is far too early to plant them as winter still has its grasp on the country in many places.
+Sow, we need to be able to keep them in good condition until the time in which you can plant them.

 Sprout Potatoes to Keep In Good Condition